-You're the best man, the groom's old buddy, his lifelong pal.
-This should be your one chance to throw him the bash of a lifetime—so don't screw it up!
-If you're wondering where to begin, here are some bachelor party ideas to get you started on planning a night he'll never forget.
+As the best man, the groom's old buddy, and his lifelong pal, this is your one chance to throw him the bash of a lifetime—so if you're wondering where to begin, here are some bachelor party ideas to get you started on planning a night he'll never forget.

 Something for the Sports Fans